UniversalDependencies/docs/_fr-overview/specific-syntax.md

 ### Causative

 In French causatives are typically constructed with the verb _faire_.
+The new argument, the causer, which is the subject of the construction is annotated [nsubj:caus](), while the initial subject/agent of the verb is demoted and becomes either an object, an indirect object or an oblique complement of the causative construction.
 The head of a causative construction is the infinitive verb, which governs _faire_ with a [fr-dep/aux:caus]() link.
-The syntactical subject of the sentence is annotated with [fr-dep/nsubj:caus]().
+The syntactical subject of the sentence (i.e. the causer) is annotated with [fr-dep/nsubj:caus]().
 The true agent of the action described by the causative will be linked to the infinitive verb by an [fr-dep/obj:agent](), an [fr-dep/iobj:agent]() or an [fr-dep/obl:agent]() relation, depending on the syntactical function it has in the sentence.

 ~~~ sdparse
 J' ai fait changer les roues de la voiture par le garagiste. \n I made the mechanic change the car's wheels.